cytechmobile/buddymeet/readme.txt

 * You denied access to your browser when you were asked for.
 * You have denied globally access to all applications via your browser's configuration

+= I cannot find the Settings page =

+BuddyMeet is mainly a BuddyPress plugins.
+It actually extends the BuddyPress Groups component by adding a new BuddyMeet menu page as well as a settings page accessible via the Manage menu of the Group.
+However, if you want to use BuddyMeet in any other WordPress page you can use the [buddymeet] shortcode.
+In that case the plugin just adds a room in the respective page by using the passed configuration parameters.

+= How can I create / switch among multiple rooms =

+That functionality is accessible only from inside a BuddyPress Group.
+For more information please check the previous FAQ entry.

 == Screenshots ==

 1. BuddyMeet settings page